Operation of a high-bay warehouse

 Warehouse space management

-The functionality of complementary cross-docking is a way to save time and effort by directing inventory from the receipt zone to shipment without placing inventory in stock.
-Cross-docking requires precise synchronization of all deliveries, both internal and external, so that resources are at the place of transhipment at a specific time; resources are not stored in this model, which reduces storage costs.
+The functionality of complementary cross-docking is a way to save time and effort by directly directing inventory from the receiving area to the shipping area without placing inventory in the warehouse.
+Cross-docking requires precise synchronization of all deliveries, both internal and external, so that resources are in the cross-docking location at a specific time.
+In this model, resources are not stored, which reduces the cost of warehouse operations.

-Division of storage into zones
+Division of the warehouse into zones

-- reception zone
+- reception area

 - cross-docking zone

-- storage zone
+- storage area

-- completion zone
+- picking zone

-Advanced warehouse operations support
+Advanced handling of warehouse operations

-Warehouse classes, storage priorities, special equipment
+Warehouse classes, storage location priorities, special equipment

-Full inventory support
+Full inventory management

-Records of internal warehouse operations (in-store logistics)
+Records of internal warehouse operations